Who Was Chris Farley?

 Outside of his movie stardom, the comedian had major personal demons.
-Having grown up with a father consumed by alcoholism and Farley himself consumed by fame's spotlight, he struggled with drugs and liquor, was in and out of rehab more than a dozen times within a two-year span and regularly engaged in highly excessive, out-of-control behavior.
+Farley was consumed by fame's spotlight, struggled with drugs and liquor, was in and out of rehab more than a dozen times within a two-year span, and regularly engaged in highly excessive, out-of-control behavior.
 Farley spoke of feeling pressured to constantly be an attention-getter, even when not in front of the camera.
 His manager publicly expressed concern over his client's well-being via a magazine article, and Spade shared similar sentiments over his friend's health in an interview.

 Death and Posthumous Work

 On December 18, 1997, Chris Farley was found dead in his Chicago apartment after an extreme binge of substance use and party-hopping.
 It was later declared that he died of an overdose of cocaine and morphine exacerbated by advanced heart disease.
 He was 33, the same age at which Belushi died from an overdose.